 After getting a cardio workout in, head to the Westview neighborhood and stop by Slutty Vegan for some of the best-tasting, nastiest-named vegan burgers (One Night Stand, Fussy Hussy, and Heaux Boy are just a few).
 Support a few other locally owned businesses while also exploring the Westside’s green space and surrounding landscapes.
 Washington Park features a natatorium (indoor swimming pool) and tennis courts, while Gordon White Park is a popular spot for community and Art on the BeltLine performances.

 The West End Trail also hosts a few worthwhile spots to relax and check out the local food and drink scene.
-Commercial facility Lee + White hosts 500,000 square feet of delicious breweries, restaurants, and overall tasty places to stop.
-If you like booze, you can order drinks (and food) from Monday Night Brewing, ASW Distillery, Boxcar at Hop City, Wild Heaven Beer and Best End Brewing Co., all in one miraculous spot.
+Commercial facility Lee + White hosts 500,000 square feet of delicious breweries and restaurants.
+If you’re searching for something to sip on, you can order drinks (and food) from Monday Night Brewing, ASW Distillery, Boxcar at Hop City, Wild Heaven Beer, and Best End Brewing Co., all in one miraculous spot.
 Looking for a more adventurous option?
-Try out the kombucha taproom at Cultured South Fermentation Co. or stick with tried-and-true ice cream from Honeysuckle Gelato.
+Try out the kombucha taproom at Cultured South Fermentation Co.

 Close to Adair Park, Aluma Farm grows and sells fruits and vegetables at a location convenient for anyone living in a busy city who still wants fresh produce.
 This urban farm welcomes hundreds of community members each week at their farmstand, so if you visit the BeltLine on the right day, you may be coming home with a fresh suntan and a basket of healthy goodies.

-The Northside Trail is a favorite with a one-mile path winding through Ardmore Park and Tanyard Creek Park (with its cool trestle bridge) and wraps alongside Bobby Jones Golf Course.
-This golfing mecca is a historic landmark to anyone who loves the sport and appreciates panoramic views.
+The Northside Trail is a local favorite, with a one-mile path winding through Ardmore Park and Tanyard Creek Park (with its cool trestle bridge).
+It also wraps around Bobby Jones Golf Course.
+This golfing mecca is a historic landmark for anyone who loves the sport and appreciates panoramic views.

-The Southside Trail is currently closed for construction, as of press time; however, an unpaved interim trail offers outdoor enthusiasts a chance to appreciate the local sites, like D.H.
+The Southside Trail is currently closed for construction.
+However, an unpaved interim trail offers outdoor enthusiasts a chance to appreciate the local sites, like D.H.
 Stanton, an eight-acre park with a splash pad and playground.
 If you’ve had your fill of the outdoors, head to The Beacon Atlanta near Grant Park.
-This transformed retail and dining spot houses some really cool businesses, like Pin & Proper, an indoor gaming venue that specializes in a game called “pinfall” (a cross between football and bowling).
-The Beacon also has great eating: Mexican dining at Patria Cocina, Brazilian street food at Buteco, anything to satisfy your sweet tooth from Baker Dude, and much more.
-Other highlights at The Beacon include art education and opportunities for resident artists at Arts Beacon, skincare and facials at Kindred Studio, and cryotherapy at The Cryotherapy Place.
+This transformed retail and dining spot houses some cool businesses and great eats.
+Enjoy Mexican dining at Patria Cocina, Brazilian street food at Buteco, and much more.
+Other highlights at The Beacon include art education and opportunities for resident artists at Arts Beacon and skincare and facials at Kindred Studio.

-As the Atlanta BeltLine continues to expand and flourish, more businesses, art installations, nature tours and other outdoor experiences will, too.
-And where the BeltLine leads, pedestrians and Atlanta enthusiasts follow, so continue to explore this great city, get a comfy pair of walking shoes and always stay to the right!
+As the Atlanta BeltLine continues to expand and flourish, we’re intrigued by the introduction of businesses, art installations, nature tours, and other outdoor experiences.
+And where the BeltLine leads, pedestrians and Atlanta enthusiasts follow!
+Our advice?
+Get a comfy pair of walking shoes, continue to explore this great city, and always stay to the right!